Chrysthy/AquaClean/README.md

-# AquaClean 🌊 Specialist Pool Cleaner.
+# AquaClean 🌊 Pool Cleaner Specialist.

 Company specialized in offering cleaning and maintenance services for residential and public swimming pools.